Why IT-OT Convergence Means Greater Resources for Both

 Whether or not that would have been the case, there are, unfortunately, more and more opportunities to ask the question.
 There has been a sharp increase in cyber attacks against industrial control systems, including a recent one that targeted plant safety instrumentation systems in the oil and gas industry.
 It’s a disturbing increase in the level of maliciousness to think that human life could be targeted and not just equipment.
 Another frightening warning sign of possible things to come relates to a recent technical alert sent out by the U.S. Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).
 CERT warned that a hacked schematic of an 8.8 megawatt turbine belonging to an American power plant was retrieved from a Russian command and control server.
 Conjecturing what that could mean is a very scary exercise.
-(However, on the positive side, getting forewarned with this information is the first step towards being forearmed, so it’s a good opportunity for me to reiterate that if you are not yet subscribing to the outstanding alerts, advisories, reports and other invaluable resources from ICS-CERT, do so right now!)
+(On the positive side, being forewarned is the first step towards being forearmed.
+If you're not yet subscribing to outstanding alerts, advisories, reports and other invaluable resources from ICS-CERT, please consider doing so.)

 In late 2017, Belden’s Tripwire group once again teamed with SANS Institute on their annual survey of ICS and plant operations engineering professionals to help provide a little insight.
 Among the disturbing findings: nearly 70% of respondents—insiders all—consider the current threat to their systems to be high or severe/critical.
 Their biggest single concern, they report, are devices unable to protect themselves being added to the network.
 A top attack concern is ransomware, which is exploding, with levels nearly doubling year over year.
 This is the environment that we are in today.